yuranxue272181/WPIMQP/README.md

 WPI MQP Image Process Software Demo.
 This project is a basic YUV video player with OpenGL rendering.
 The current UI is very simple and rough (and ugly :)) and will be gradually improved.

+We built a cross-platform video player using Qt, C++, and OpenGL, fully powered by the GPU for smooth, real-time performance.
+All the image enhancement—like brightness and contrast adjustments—is done right on the GPU using fragment shaders, so the visual feedback is instant, with zero burden on the CPU.
+This helps users spot fine details and textures more easily, and even uncover issues like sensor noise or pixel instability.
+It also makes ROI analysis—region of interest—more accurate and insightful.
+So, since we’ve mentioned ROI--let’s take a closer look at how this feature actually works, and why it’s so powerful for analysis and debugging.​

 Basic Development Information
 -
 1. Language: C++